Sustainability Makes Sense

 - Pursue environmentally superior product options for our customers

-Recently, we were provided an opportunity to participate in Sustainable Twin Ports (STP) Early Adopter program.
-Their focus is to incorporate sustainable considerations into the business decision making process.
-For the last five months, a team of people at ULF have been training with the STP team through lecture and team presentations on effectively putting together action plans utilizing The Natural Step process.
+We currently participate in Sustainable Twin Ports (STP) Early Adopter program.
+Their focus is to incorporate sustainable considerations into the business decision-making process.
+A team of people at ULF has been training with the STP team through lectures and team presentations to utilize the Natural Step process effectively.
 Our current project is to reduce our energy impact by replacing fluorescents lights with LED lights throughout our offices.
 Through our partnership with Minnesota Power, we conducted an energy audit, and we are well on our way to completing the changeover by our goal in January of 2017.

 As a local, family-owned and operated food distributor, Upper Lakes Foods is committed to business practices that help sustain the health of our economy, community, and environment.
 As part of this commitment, we actively pursue ways to reduce our energy consumption, limit the waste generated at our facilities, and engage with our local community.
 We are also committed to educating our organization and our employees, customers, and vendors about how we can all work together to improve our performance while limiting our impact on the environment.

 Our Local Vendors